dojoVader/chrome-extension-development/asin2shopify/readme.md

 # ASIN2Shopify

-ASIN2Shopify is a Google Chrome Extension, this is a mini project to explore exporting an Amazon product to the Shopify Platform with minimum ease, the goal of this project is to get acquainted with Chrome Development.
+ASIN2Shopify is a Google Chrome Extension, this is a mini project to explore exporting an Amazon product to the Shopify Platform with minimum ease, the goal of this project is to get acquainted with Chrome Extension Development.